-- Identify the location of new intersections through consultation with Alberta Transportation and the County. - Identify future intersection opportunities in Future Development Areas.
+- Identify the location of new intersections through consultation with Alberta Transportation and the County. - Identify future intersection opportunities in the Future Study Area.

-- 6.13.1 Applicants in Planning Area 1 shall consult with Alberta Transportation to address the closure of the intersection of Highway 633 and Range Road 270A (Airport Road). - 6.13.2 Applicants for development in Planning Area 2 shall consult with the Villeneuve Airport and Alberta Transportation to identify a new intersection location to service the Villeneuve Airport. - 6.13.3 Prior to development occurring in the Plan area, consultation with Alberta Transportation is required to identify required upgrades to highway accesses to accommodate traffic volumes for the full development of the Plan area, subject to detailed Traffic Impact Analysis.
+- 6.13.1 Applicants for development in Planning Area 1 shall consult with Alberta Transportation to address the closure of the intersection of Highway 633 and Range Road 270A (Airport Road). - 6.13.2 Applicants for development in Planning Area 2 shall consult with the Villeneuve Airport and Alberta Transportation to identify a new intersection location to service the Villeneuve Airport. - 6.13.3 Prior to development occurring in the Plan area, consultation with Alberta Transportation shall be required to identify upgrades to highway accesses to accommodate traffic volumes for the full development of the Plan area, subject to a detailed Traffic Impact Assessment.